top of page

 Research (published 2024 in NLLT) on coordinated nominal expressions in Italian that I argue to be multi-dominant and to exhibit a type of "semantic" agreement;

-A collaborative project with Kajsa Djärv (University of Edinburgh) on clausal complementation across lexical categories (poster presented at Sinn und Bedeutung);
+A collaborative project with Kajsa Djärv (University of Edinburgh) on clausal complementation across lexical categories (upcoming talk at SALT; poster at Sinn und Bedeutung);

 A project on gender 'allosemy' in Greek, connecting the interpretation of masculine and neuter genders in the language (submitted);

-A collaborative project with Ruth Kramer (Georgetown University) on passive-like expressions in Jarawara (to be published in the Festschrift in honor of Maria Polinsky);
+A collaborative project with Ruth Kramer (Georgetown University) on passive-like expressions and person restrictions in Jarawara (upcoming WCCFL talk; also published in the Festschrift in honor of Maria Polinsky);

 A collaborative project with Milena ŠereikaitÄ— on how morphological gaps in Lithuanian inform the theory of defaults;